Release date: 2024-11-14

 Fix a few places that assumed that process start time (represented

-) will fit into a long
+as a time_t) will fit into a long value

 (Max Johnson, Nathan Bossart)